deephyper/tutorials/tutorials/alcf/02_ThetaGPU/README.rst

 Execution on the ThetaGPU supercomputer
 ***************************************

 In this tutorial we are going to learn how to use DeepHyper on the **ThetaGPU** supercomputer at the ALCF. `ThetaGPU <https://www.alcf.anl.gov/support-center/theta/theta-thetagpu-overview>`_ is a 3.9 petaflops system based on NVIDIA DGX A100.
-It is composed of:

-Then create a script named ``init-dh-environment.sh``:
+To execute DeepHyper on ThetaGPU it is required to:

+1. Define a Bash script to initialize the environment (e.g., load a module, activate a conda environment).
+2. Define a script composed of 3 steps: (1) launch a Ray cluster on available ressources, (2) execute a Python application which connects to the Ray cluster, and (3) stop the Ray cluster.

+Start by creating a script named ``init-dh-environment.sh`` to initialize your environment.
+It will be used to initialize each used compute node.
+Replacec the ``$CONDA_ENV_PATH`` by your personnal conda installation (e.g., it can be replaced by ``base`` if no virtual environment is used):

 .. code-block:: bash